alexhalbeisen/fundraiser-site/more.md

   block: text-1
   headline: 'Future Plans '
   content: "<p>I plan for this to be a yearly fundraiser, continuing to support and
     advocate for these issues.
-Also, host an physical event when it's safe to do so.</p>"
+For next year, a physical event if and when it's safe to do so.</p>"
 - template: simple-footer
   block: footer-1
   content: artwork by <a href="https://www.instagram.com/warmhalos/" title="Bri's